Confetti on the steps outside Leeds Civic Hall

 The Confetti Tunnel

 This is probably the most popular yet traditional option.
-Guests line up on either side and as you and your partner walk through the middle, you’ll be pelted from both sides.
-This is a great option if you’re exiting a building as it really builds excitement for everyone.
+Guests stand on either side, creating a natural walkway and you and your partner walk through the middle.
+You’ll be pelted from both sides and this always makes for an amazing moment on camera!

 The Semicircle

 Another option is to stand still next to your partner and have all your guests gather around you.
-Everyone can give a big cheer and throw their confetti all at once!
+Everyone can give a big cheer and throw confetti all at once!
 This makes an epic photo and a great fun alternative to a big group photo.

 Couple surrounded by guests during confetti throw